Michael Pawlyn, pioneer of regenerative architecture, on innovation through the imitation of biology

 The key advantage is that the living organisms on planet Earth have evolved with the benefit of 3.8 billion years of research and development.
 Many design challenges that we face, have already been solved in biology with far greater efficiency.
 If we could learn more about how materials are assembled in biology, we could make glass with a fraction of the amount of energy that is currently used and find concrete ways to take carbon out of the atmosphere.

-There is also much that we can learn from how ecosystems function.
-Ecosystems have evolved to be complex, diverse, richly interconnected, zero waste, running entirely on solar energy and, crucially, they are regenerative rather than extractive.
-We could apply the same principles to our cities and industries to transform them from linear consumers of resources to operate in a closed loop way.
+We can also learn a lot from how ecosystems work.
+Ecosystems are complex, diverse, richly networked, zero waste, run entirely on solar energy and, which is of crucial importance here, are regenerative instead of extractive.
+We could apply the same principles to our cities to transform them from linear resource consumption to a closed cycle.

 1. The ghost fish as inspiration for lighting systems